+5 Christmas Party

+The Entertainment (or ENTZ) team hire out a swanky venue and undergraduates dress up in black tie for a champagne reception down the bar followed by food and a party.
+This is a lovely event and is very well attended every year!

+3 Carol Service

+Brasenose Ball

+Brasenose choir, the largest non-auditioning choir in Oxford holds a carol service at the end of term which all members of college are invited to.

+4 Christmas Dinner

+Brasenose's great reputation for food can be seen in our Christmas Dinner - a three course traditional Christmas meal with Christmas crackers galore!

+6 The Pantomime

-Held in the last week of the first term.
-Brasenose students put on a pantomime featuring satire of college life.
+Held in the last week of the first term, Brasenose students put on a pantomime featuring satire of college life.
 It features awful puns, badly made costumes and is above all hilarious and enjoyed by everyone in college.

 Hilary Term (second term)

-Ale Verses
+1 Ale Verses

 One of Brasenose's oldest traditions!
 Ale verses is held every year on Shrove Tuesday and both undergraduates and postgraduates change the lyrics to popular songs to reference college before belting them out while standing on the tables!
 Last year's winner was 'Fairy Tale of Brasenose' (to the tune of 'Fairy Tale of New York' by the Pogues), but other entries included parodies of 'Bohemian Rhapsody', the Les Mis soundtrack and LMFAO's 'I'm sexy and I know it'.

 Trinity Term (third term)

 Ascension Day

 May Day

 An Oxford tradition for centuries.

-People gather at sunrise on the first of May to watch a choir singing on Magdalen Bridge (Optional all-nighter beforehand as clubs stay open til 6am!)
+People gather at sunrise on the first of

+May to watch a choir singing on Magdalen

+Bridge (optional all-nighter beforehand

+as clubs stay open til 6am!)

-Halfwau Hall
+2 Halfway Hall

-This event is held half way through term for second years to celebrate being halfway through theindegrees.
+This event is held half way through term for second years to celebrate being halfway through theirdegrees.

-• Burns Night
+3 Burns Night

-Brasenose celebrates this Scottish tradition every year with \ a Ceilidh (a dance) and Haggis in the dining hall."
+Brasenose celebrates this Scottish tradition every year with a Ceilidh (a dance) and Haggis in the dining hall.

 Burns Night

-Garden

-(undergraduates, graduates

-and members of staff!) all

-take a day off to enjoy the

-surroundings of new quad,

-food, drink and live music. 🛸

-t Party

-Members of college

-A Spring Fling
+- Spring Fling

 This is the Hilary version of the Christmas party.
 ENTZ hire out a beautiful venue with live jazz music at the start and then student DJs later in the night.
 It's a really lovely way to end the term.

-Brasenose Ball
+BrasenoseBall

 Brasenose has its very own biennial ball meaning that everyone gets to go at least once during their time here!
 With unlimited food and drink the ball goes on until the early hours.
 Previous live acts and attractions include a ferris wheel and helter skelter, mini golf and Calvin Harris.

-Arts Week A week in Trinity term
+3 Arts Week

-where Brasenose is host to a variety of plays, concerts, films and other activities!
+A week in Trinity term where Brasenose is host to a variety of plays, concerts, films and other activities!

+4 Garden Party

+Members of college (undergraduates, graduates and members of staff!) all take a day off to enjoy the surroundings of new quad, food, drink and live music.

+Ascension Day

+One of Brasenose's stranger traditions!

+Once a year a secret door that links

+Brasenose to Lincoln College is opened

+for five minutes.
+Brasenose students pile

+through and drink free ale flavoured with

+ground ivy (completely optional!), and

+then take part in another tradition where

+special pennies are thrown for local

+school children to pick up in Lincoln's

 main quad!

-Brasenose to Lincoln College is opened for five minutes.
-Brasenose students pile through and drink free ale flavoured with ground ivy (completely optional!), and then take part in another tradition where special pennies are thrown for local school children to pick up in Lincoln's

-Ascension